nopnop2002/esp-idf-uart2udp/README.md

 - Send to ESP32
 	Specify the IP Address and port number and press the Send button.
+	This application works as a UDP-Client and communicates with the UDP-Server of ESP32.
 	![Image](https://github.com/user-attachments/assets/f1d0002b-4f97-4ef4-8bf9-77eec030551e)
 	Instead of an IP address, you can use an mDNS hostname.
 	![Image](https://github.com/user-attachments/assets/5aafff5a-3bab-481d-b65f-98e3dc6fd25e)